 Cremation can be a cheaper alternative to burial.
 Americans’ preference for cremation is growing.
 According to the National Funeral Directors Association:

 “By 2040 … the cremation rate in the U.S. is projected to be 78.7% while the burial rate is predicted to be just 15.7%, signifying that cremation is no fading trend — it is the new norm, set in motion by Baby Boomers’ evolving end-of-life preferences.”

 5. Provide your own urn

-To keep cremains at home you’ll want an urn or container.
+To keep cremains at home, you will want an urn or container.
 These are sold by crematoriums and funeral homes.
 You can skip this purchase by providing a nice box or container from home.
-If you decide to buy a container, shop around.
-At Walmart.com, for example, urns range in price from to $32 to $555.

-Only a couple dozen “natural burial grounds” around the country accept shrouded bodies.
+Only a couple dozen “natural burial grounds” around the country accept shrouded bodies instead of those in a casket.
 But the green burial trend is growing.
-The Natural Burial Co., which distributes green burial products, has more information.
+The Natural Burial Co., which distributes biodegradable burial products, has more information.

 7. Hold the funeral at home